Skip to Content

 Common Editor pitfalls

 • “My logo looks huge on mobile.”
-Mobile and desktop logo widths are independent (Theme settings → Brand → Logo width — mobile vs — desktop).
+Mobile and desktop logo widths are independent (Theme settings → Brand → Logo width (mobile) vs Logo width (desktop)).
 Mobile defaults to 120 px; reduce if your logo is very wide.

 • “My mega menu shows as a plain dropdown.”
-Mega-menu image columns activate when at least one image column is set on the parent menu link.
-Plain dropdowns render when no image is set.
+Mega-menu enrichment blocks attach by exact parent_link_url match against a top-level menu link.
+Plain dropdowns render when no block matches that parent link.

 • “My customizations vanished after switching presets.”
 They didn’t — they’re saved against the preset’s home template.
 Switching back restores them.